Professional scrapbook artist, paper crafter, and author, I have taught people how to make family memories into legacies for 20 years.

 Start with prepared pages that have been painted with gesso and allowed to dry.
 Now you are ready to create some easy, yet effective background pages, Make sure to have something on your workspace to protect it.
 A Craft mat, some parchment paper, or even some newspaper will work fine.
 Also make sure to place some parchment paper or waxed paper behind the pages that you are working on.
 That way the paint will not bleed into the other pages.

 - Blobs And Squares- Paint blobs or squares randomly on your page.
-Allow to dry.
+Allow drying time.
 Leave room for a second color, Now add the same pattern in your second color overlapping the other color and allow to dry.
-You could add additional colors or some metallic color for highlights.
+You could add additional colors or some metallic colors for highlights.

 - Kiss Technique-Select two to three colors of acrylic paint.
 Drop the paint onto the page.
 Flip the book closed carefully.
 Open the book slowly and allow to dry.
 Steps can be repeated until you get the desired results.